We share our top picks for cross country ski gear. We include a brief overview of each product and where to buy it online and why we love it.

 Ribbed cuff for fit and to keep out the cold.

 My top recommend though is not to commit to gear until you are sure you want to do this for sure.
 You may take some lessons or rent gear first and give a test run.
 It can be a big investment.
 Also, our skis are for people who are doing more backcountry trails (aka carving their own through a lot of snow) so our skis are designed for that.

 You want to make sure to have skin on the bottom that allows you not to slip back and your poles will be longer then downhill poles will be as well.
-If you want to get into skating style you will need to look for completely different gear then this.
+If you want to get into skating style you will need to look for an alternative gear you can find at this Onewheel GT accessories catalog.
 You don’t skate in this type of ski.